HL7/pco-ig/input/pagecontent/StructureDefinition-pco-prom-score-observation-intro.md

 **Each PROM Score Observation must support:**

 1. additional categories that further specify the assessment or screening
-1. a time indicating when the assessment was taken
+1. a time or period indicating when the assessment was taken
 1. who answered the questions
 1. a focus referring to a Goal that was assessed for progress
 1. a value for the Quantity containing the PROM score